Priyanka Annuncia

-Priyanka Annuncia (born 7 April 1997) is a Singaporean model and beauty pageant titleholder who was crowned Miss Universe Singapore 2023 at the Amber Lounge during the Singapore Grand Prix Weekend on September 16, 2023.
+Priyanka Annuncia (born 7 April 1997) is a Singaporean model and beauty pageant title-holder who was crowned Miss Universe Singapore 2023 at the Amber Lounge during the Singapore Grand Prix Weekend on September 16, 2023.

 She has worked as an entrepreneur and personal trainer since 2017 and has been an investigator since 2020.
 She holds a degree in law and criminology from Murdoch University.

 Priyanka represented Singapore at the 72nd Miss Universe competition that was held in El Salvador on November 18, 2023.

 Background

 Early life

 Priyanka was born on 7 April 1997, in Singapore.
+She is the middle child of three siblings.
 In an interview with The Straits Times, she revealed that she has been an investigator for three years which led her to hone her skills.
 Thus, being able to lend resources to the team in Thailand, assisting them in investigations, rescue and reintegration programmes for victims and survivors.
 Earlier in 2023, in July, she visited a shelter for trafficking victims in Thailand.
 During the visit, she was inspired by their resilience, and “reflected on the importance of advocating for better legislation and policies to protect and support trafficking victims”.

 In an Instagram post she wrote:

 I have now ventured into making a difference in the legal justice system specifically in the field of human trafficking.
 Thailand has been a hot spot for trafficking crimes and, till this day, it still happens to a great extent.
 With my background in private investigations, I've honed my skills for three years and now lead investigations, rescue missions and reintegration programmes for victims.